OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/01_Mamba_intro_CCB.md

     $ mamba install multiqc --dry-run

-**9) In addition to the `mamba search <name>` command, you can also visit the following websites to check for available conda/mamba packages - this is a much easier way of finding packages if you are unsure how they might be named in conda/mamba - remember just replace `conda` with `mamba` in the command and leave out the `-c channel` bit! :**
+**9) In addition to the `mamba search <name>` command, you can also visit the following websites to check for available conda/mamba packages - this is a much easier way of finding packages if you are unsure how they might be named in conda/mamba - remember just replace `conda` with `mamba` in the command and leave out the channel e.g instead of `conda install bioconda::fastqc` type `mamba install fastqc`  :**

 - https://anaconda.org/bioconda/repo/
 - https://conda-forge.org/feedstocks/